Introduction

 Prerequisites

-What is Sharding?
+What Is Database Sharding?

 Each sharded cluster in MongoDB consists of the following components:

-• Shards contain data subsets.
+- Shards.
+Cluster members that contain data subsets.
 One shard is primary, while others are secondary.

 The diagram below illustrates the architecture of a sharded MongoDB cluster.

-How to Deploy a Sharded Cluster in MongoDB
+How to Set Up Sharding in MongoDB

 To deploy a fully functional MongoDB sharded cluster, deploy each cluster element separately.
 Below are the steps for sharded cluster deployment using Docker containers and Docker Compose.